 - Fill in the Stripe account setup form accessed through Add a payment gateway > Stripe.
 This takes just a few minutes.

 - Apply for an Authorize.net payment gateway account.
 You may also need a credit card merchant account.
 This can take several weeks.
 If you wish to take echecks through eCheck.net™, that requires a separate application.
 Here are a couple things to keep in mind regarding eCheck.net™.

 Several settings in the online payments setup process require that you link an item to your Chart of Accounts.

-- You'll need to select asset account into which you'll deposit funds received through cash, check/echeck, and credit/debit card transactions.
+- You'll need to select an asset account into which you'll deposit funds received through cash, check/echeck, and credit/debit card transactions.

 - Likewise, you'll need to select asset accounts for your payment gateway accounts (if you have more than one).

 - If you're charging a convenience fee for credit/debit transactions, you'll need an income account for it.

 Review your Chart of Accounts and make sure you have the accounts you'll require for the above settings.
 There's a chance you won't need to do anything, but it never hurts to be sure.

 Step two: Financial > Settings > Online Payments